mtizim/encrypted_upload/README.md

 curl "localhost:8080/files/{filename}?key={key}" > a
 ```

 and then `diff a Cargo.toml`.
-Note that the original filename is not lost, but I don't know how to get it from curl nicely.
+Note that the original filename is not lost, but I don't know how to get it from curl programatically.

-### Running
+### Running the code
 Build the Dockerfile `docker build .` and launch the image with `docker run -p 8080:8080 imageID`, or `cargo run -r` in the directory.